-The first large, multi-institution study of the impact of COVID-19 was conducted in Wuhan, China, and presented at the virtual American Association for Cancer Research (AACR) Annual Meeting 2020 in April.
-It included 105 cancer patients and 536 age-matched patients without cancer, and showed that COVID-19 patients with cancer had higher risk in intensive care unit (ICU) admissions and mortality.
-However, at the same conference, researchers from Gustave Roussy Cancer Campus in Villejuif, France, reported that 137 cancer patients who were diagnosed with the novel coronavirus in March did not have more lethal or aggressive disease than patients without cancer in the global population.
+The first large, multi-institution study of the impact of Covid-19 was conducted in Wuhan, China, and presented at the virtual American Association for Cancer Research (AACR) Annual Meeting 2020 in April.
+The study included 105 cancer patients and 536 age-matched patients without cancer, and showed that Covid-19 patients with cancer had higher risk in intensive care unit (ICU) admissions and mortality.
+However, at the same conference, researchers from Gustave Roussy Cancer Campus in Villejuif, France, reported that 137 cancer patients diagnosed with the coronavirus in March did not have more lethal or aggressive disease than patients without cancer in the global population.
 Such conflicting reports supported the urgent need to acquire long-term global data.

 The COVID-19 pandemic has affected virtually every aspect of healthcare provision - cancer care is no exception.
 In fact, during the pandemic, patients with cancer represent a high-risk group.
 Recent studies estimate that delays in cancer diagnosis and treatment will increase the indirect death toll of COVID-19 by several thousands in the coming years.

 The UK Coronavirus Cancer Monitoring Project (UKCCMP), established in mid-March 2020, was the first Covid-19 clinical registry to enable near real-time reports to frontline physicians about the effects of Covid-19 on cancer patients.
 Its objective is to monitor the impact of Covid-19 and enable oncologists to gain crucial insights and inform clinical- and infrastructure-based decision making.
 A live clinical data dissemination system provides a daily update to an interactive website; weekly reports are sent to individual UK cancer centres and clinicians.